Home / IB DP Biology- B2.1 Membranes and membrane transport- IB Style Questions For HL Paper 2

 • Fluid Mosaic Model:

-• Proteins are embedded within the phospholipid bilayer and can move around.
+• Proteins are embedded within the phospholipid bilayer.

 • Davson–Danielli Model:

-Key distinction: The fluid mosaic model has mobile, embedded proteins, while the Davson–Danielli model had static surface proteins.
+Key difference: The fluid mosaic model includes mobile, embedded proteins, while the Davson–Danielli model proposed static surface proteins.

 (c)

-Molecules like M act as part of the sodium–potassium pump, a type of active transport protein.
-These pumps move 3 sodium ions (Na⁺) out of the cell and 2 potassium ions (K⁺) in, using ATP as an energy source.
+Molecules like M function as part of the sodium–potassium pump, an active transport protein.
+Using energy from ATP, the pump moves 3 Na⁺ ions out of the cell and 2 K⁺ ions in.

-• Maintain electrical charge balance (important in nerve and muscle cells)
+• Maintain its electrical gradient (essential for nerve and muscle function)

 Scroll to Top